 - After gaining more information, if you are still interested, simply complete the Registration of Interest form.

-- Once we receive the form from you, a dedicated Adoption Recruitment Officer will come and do an initial visit with you in your home.
-This is to find out a bit more about you, your background, lifestyle and motivation to adopt.
+- Once we receive the Registration of Interest from you, a dedicated Adoption Recruitment Officer will come and visit you in your home.

 - If both you and the Agency are happy to proceed, you’ll start Stage One.
 This is where we do statutory checks and references.
-There is training and learning for you to undertake.
-Your Adoption Recruitment Officer to guide you through Stage One.
+There is training and learning for you to undertake as well as a detailed self-assessment form to complete.
+Your Adoption Recruitment Officer will guide you through Stage One.

 - At the end of stage One, if both you and the Agency are happy to proceed, you enter Stage Two.

 - Stage Two involves a Social Worker spending some time with you to get to know you and what you can offer a child.
 Children in care are vulnerable and as many have had unstable homes in the past so we need really get to know you well.
 There will be about 10-12 weekly home visits.

 - At the end of Stage Two, a report will be taken to the Adoption Panel for approval.
 Once approved, the adoption team will start working to match you with a child or children.